Social Anxiety Disorder:

 People living with this condition often struggle to talk about deep shame (a result of untreated social anxiety disorder) and often go over a decade before seeking help for the condition.
 By this time, the belief that they are defective or less than is usually deeply held.
 However, many people find they make quick progress in treatment.
 If progress is slower, usually the co-existing condition of Major Depressive Disorder is present.

-Because we are social creatures, living with a social anxiety disorder interferes with all aspects of life.
-If left untreated, people with social anxiety disorder often begin to feel guarded around all people.
+Because we are social creatures, living with social anxiety can interfere with all aspects of life.
+If left untreated, people struggling with this often begin to feel guarded around all people.
 They begin to lose awareness that their guard is up, and as a result, often misinterpret social interactions.

 The treatment for Social Anxiety Disorder is highly effective, and medication treatment is usually not required for recovery.